Eolu/unicode-chart-generator/README.md

 # Unicode Chart Generator

 This is a chart generator which reads in some text from standard input (or a file) and outputs a chart to standard output.
+My goal is to implement this in new languages as I'm learning them, so the number of languages in this repo will probably increase over time.

 Usage is as follows:
 ```